-Enjoy a new twist on an old favorite.
-Vegan and gluten free burger.
+Enjoy a new twist on an old favourite.
+Vegan and gluten-free burger.
 Firm and juicy beetroot patty, delicious turmeric mayo, creamy avocado and probiotic raw slaw.
 Best served with a green salad.

 A few Tips that can help you to make The Perfect Beet Burger:

-- If burger patty is too soft, add something for texture such a finely chopped nuts or half cooked grains.
+- If burger patty is too soft, add something for texture such finely chopped nuts or half-cooked grains.
 Walnut meal, brown rice, and quinoa work great.
 My fav combination is walnuts and beetroot, they are so nice together.

 - Add some dry ingredients such as flour or bread crumbs.
 I like to use brown rice flour or Panko crumbs.

 - Refrigerate your burgers for at least a 30 minutes before you cook them.
-This will help them keep their shape when they’re cooking and stop them falling apart.
+This will help them to keep their shape when they’re cooking and stop them from falling apart.

 - 250 g (1/2 lb) Cooked beetroot